nimmis/docker-spigot/README.md

 	[13:12:35 INFO]: Set the time to 1000

 It will continue to output everything from the console until you press CTRL-C

+### using the minecraft op command

+To make yourself operator in the game use **mc_send** command, for example give the user **myuser** op use the command.

+### using the minecraft stop command

+Default the minecraft server will automatically restart on a **stop** inside the minecraft application.
+You can override this behavior by using

+	-e SPIGOT_AUTORESTART=no

+This will prevent the server to restart and minecraft has to be started again with the **mc_start** command

+	docker exec spigot mc_send op myuser

 ## starting and stopping the server